LaurensH962/hive-arena-2025/docs/API.md

-	"numPlayers": (int) the number of players in the game, "turn": (int) the current turn (the first turn is 0), "hexes": (dictionary of Hex, with coordinates strings as keys) the current map of the game, including static and dynamic elements, "playerResources": (array of int) the number of flowers for each player, or an array with a single value for the player specific view, "lastResourceChange": (int) the last turn during which a flower was dropped in a hive, "gameOver": (bool) whether the game is over or not, "winners": (array of int) all the players who are tied for the win, if the game is over (can be a single value)
+	"numPlayers": (int) the number of players in the game, "turn": (int) the current turn (the first turn is 0), "hexes": (dictionary of Hex, with coordinates strings as keys) the current map of the game, including static and dynamic elements, "playerResources": (array of int) the number of flowers for each player, "lastResourceChange": (int) the last turn during which a flower was dropped in a hive, "gameOver": (bool) whether the game is over or not, "winners": (array of int) all the players who are tied for the win, if the game is over (can be a single value)